emma-hiilani/climatecrisispsychology.github.io/book/chapters/psychology-climate-change.md

 | 9 | Psychological interventions to address climate change	| [Bergquist et al. (2023)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10068847/), [Dietz et al. (2009)](https://www.pnas.org/doi/10.1073/pnas.0908738106) |
 | 10 | Wrapup | |

-With only ten weeks there were a number of topics that we were not able to cover.
-One important one, which is the focus of [recent work by Adam Aron and colleagues](https://royalsocietypublishing.org/doi/10.1098/rsos.210006), is the psychology of collective action; that is, what are the psychological factors that drive people to become involved in larger groups and ultimately to become activists.
+With only ten weeks in the course, there were a number of topics that we were not able to cover.
+One important one, which is the focus of [recent work by Adam Aron and colleagues](https://royalsocietypublishing.org/doi/10.1098/rsos.210006), is the 'psychology of collective action'; that is, the psychological factors that drive people to become involved in larger groups and ultimately to become activists.
 Another important topic that we didn't touch upon is the psychological impacts of climate change, though this topic came up often in our discussions.

 ## Class project: An open-source book

 In planning the class Russ floated the somewhat off-the-wall idea of having the students work together to generate an open source e-book as their final project.
-He had done this [once before](https://openjdm.github.io/) and thought the students found it quite fulfilling to generate a resource that will live beyond the end of the quarter.
+He had done this [once before](https://openjdm.github.io/) and thought that his previous students had found it quite fulfilling to generate a resource that could live beyond the end of the quarter.

 In the first few weeks we discussed the chapter topics (which aligned roughly with the syllabus topics), and the students worked together to identify potential synergies and overlaps between their intended topics.
 In Week 5 students submitted a one-page topic proposal with proposed references, which were peer-reviewed by other students as well as by the instructors.
-An initial draft of the chapter was due in Week 8, which were also peer reviewed, and the final draft was due during Finals Week (Week 11).
+Initial drafts of the chapters were due in Week 8, which were also peer reviewed, and the final draft was due during Finals Week (Week 11).

 ## Major takeaways